 However, the spokeswoman of Metro, Larisa Tait says that they have set aside 7 million dollars to clean and remove graffiti.

-“Although many of our trains are newer that in other cities, they are often in a worst state.
+“Although many of our trains are newer than in other cities, they are often in the worst state.
 We need for our public transport to be worthy of the 21st century, with a comfortable budget that prioritizes public transport as the users demand it and that is treated as fundamental infrastructure for the operation of the city of Melbourne.”

 Larisa Tait, spokeswoman of Metro trains says that the vandals are already creating a mixture of brake fluid, acid and Stealth ink that penetrates too much in the train surfaces, leaving indelible marks.